4 Cardinal Virtues

 Justice.

-Justice concerns four topics: the Population Table, stability, representativeness, and unconfoundedness.
+Justice concerns the Population Table and the four key assumptions which underlie it: validity, stability, representativeness, and unconfoundedness.

 Stability means that the relationship between the columns in the Population Table is the same for three categories of rows: the data, the Preceptor Table, and the larger population from which both are drawn.